I specialize in the art of designing events. I work to balance all the variables involved to create a successful event.

 MassTLC (Massachusetts Technology Leadership Council)

-MassTLC had hosted a fall conference for entrepreneurs to pitch to investors – wanting ot o revitalize this event they chose to explore the unconfernece format.
-Kaliya’s design expertise was leveraged to bring together a fantastic one day event that mixed together 4 generations of mass technology innovators.
+MassTLC had hosted a fall conference for entrepreneurs to pitch to investors – wanting to revitalize this event they chose to explore the unconference format.
+Our design expertise was leveraged to bring together a fantastic one day event that mixed together 4 generations of mass technology innovators.

 She’s Geeky: Connecting Women in Tech